View from the Top — by Avataar Venture Partners

 EP2: Conviction-Driven Investing & India’s Growth Decade with Lee Tilghman of The Dietrich Foundation

-In this episode of View from the Top, Ganesh Nayak of Avataar Ventures sits down with Lee Tilghman, Managing Director at The Dietrich Foundation — one of the most respected U.S. endowments investing in global private markets.
+In this episode of View from the Top, Ganesh Nayak, Head of Global Capital and Fundraising at Avataar Ventures sits down with Lee Tilghman, Managing Director at The Dietrich Foundation — one of the most respected U.S. foundations investing substantially in VC and PE.

-With a decade of experience leading manager selection and portfolio strategy across continents, Lee brings a long-term allocator’s lens to emerging markets.
+With over 15 years of experience leading manager selection and portfolio strategy across continents, Lee brings a long-term allocator’s lens to investment.

-They discuss what conviction-driven investing looks like in practice, how disciplined governance defines successful LPs, and why India is increasingly at the center of global capital conversations.
+They discuss what conviction-driven investing looks like in practice, and how India is being places in global capital conversations.

 This conversation goes beyond the typical LP-GP dialogue — exploring how long-term institutions assess risk, patience, and performance in markets that are still evolving.